Why Hiring Too Early Costs $48K: The First Hire Mistake That Destroys 9 Months of Progress

 Identify breaking points: Where could this fail?
 Documentation unclear?
 Wrong hire?
 Revenue dip?

-If you find 2+ unfixable breaking points, don’t hire yet.
-Fix the breaking points first.
-Zero-cost iteration.
+If you find two or more unfixable breaking points, don’t hire yet.
+Fix those breaking points first and treat it as a zero‑cost iteration.

 Before hiring, run these 3 stress tests on your decision: